 - The local indigenous people are the Minjungbal people.
 Thanks for having us, Minjunbal people.

-- The small island off Fingal Head is called Cook Island due to the fact that Captain Cook was the first European to sight it
+- The small island off Fingal Head named Cook Island because Captain Cook was the first European to sight it

 - Fingal Head is located in the Tweed Shire right near the New South Wales and Queensland border

 - Fingal holds an annual indigenous surfing competition

 - Fingal Head was created by lava flow from the extinct Tweed Volcano

 Accommodation is everywhere on the NSW North Coast as people come from everywhere for a holiday.